Guts/qgis-deployment-cli/docs/guides/howto_behind_proxy.md

-# How to use behdin a network proxy
+# How to use behind a network proxy

 :::{info}
 Only HTTP and HTTPS proxies are supported.
 Not socks, no PAC.